NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-learning.md

 > Do the assumptions seem valid?

 Potentially.
-Unsupervised learning presents problems and challenges not explored in this paper, and is therfore treated as the next logical evolution of techniques, rather than a series of unknowns and problems that need to be solved first.
+Unsupervised learning presents problems and challenges not explored in this paper, and is therefore treated as the next logical evolution of techniques, rather than a series of unknowns and problems that need to be solved first.